jose-vitor-quadrado/Jose-Vitor-Quadrado/README.md

 ## Hi there 👋😎

-- 👾 I’m currently learning Linux
+- 👾 I’m currently learning HTML, CSS and Javascript
 ##

 <div>